edgedb/edgedb/docs/guides/tutorials/rust_axum.rst

     }

 Open-Meteo returns a good deal of information when you query it for current weather.
-If you clicked on the link above, you will have seen an output that looks like the following:
+The endpoint in the link above produces an output that looks like
+this:

 .. code-block::